 Self-absorption can sneak up on a person, and the best way to fight it is awareness.
 By recognizing that you’re focused too much on yourself, you can actively take steps to make sure you’re protecting your work relationships.

-This post was originally published on Intuit's Quickbase blog.
+This post was originally published on QuickBase's blog.